Receptogenesis in a Vascularized Robotic Embodiment: Introduction

-When creating new hardware, the main bottleneck is the material - suitable material compositions should be placed at the optimal location.
-In nature, material transport in the organism is solved with passive mechanisms (diffusion) to reach molecule-level interactions (e.g., receptor binding) and active mechanisms (advection, particularly circulation) to minimize diffusion distance \cite{Monahan-Earley2013EvolutionaryEndothelium}.
-In robotics, the open circulatory systems of simpler organisms like arthropods serve as architectural models for designing material transport networks.
-They consist of a pumping element (heart), flow-directing arteries and hemolymph as a circulatory fluid that bathes the internal organs and infuses wings, as in Lepidoptera (Figure \ref{fig:1}a).
-Insect wings are living structures \cite{Salcedo2023ComplexWings}, in which the hemolymph supports exoskeleton/cuticle hydration for stiffness modulation \cite{Pass2018BeyondFunctionality}, thermal regulation \cite{Tsai2020PhysicalButterflies}, aerodynamic properties \cite{Pass2018BeyondFunctionality, Brasovs2023HaemolymphFlight} and chemical\cite{Ehlers2023TheButterflies} and mechanical\cite{Pratt2017NeuralWings} signalling, providing an accessible (with effectively 2D fluid flow) case study for vascularised robotics.
+Synthesizing hardware internally to the body shifts the problem from component placement to coupled transport and assembly: precursors must travel centimeters through a vascular network, then convert into function across micrometres through molecular assembly.
+In nature, analogous material transport issues are solved with passive mechanisms (diffusion) for molecule-level interactions such as receptor binding, and active mechanisms (advection, particularly circulation) to minimize diffusion distance \cite{Monahan-Earley2013EvolutionaryEndothelium}.
+In robotics, the open circulatory systems of simpler organisms such as arthropods serve as architectural models for material transport networks.
+They consist of a pumping element (heart), flow-directing arteries, and hemolymph — a circulatory fluid that bathes the internal organs and infuses the wings, as in Lepidoptera (Figure \ref{fig:1}a).
+Insect wings are living structures \cite{Salcedo2023ComplexWings}, in which hemolymph supports cuticle hydration for stiffness modulation \cite{Pass2018BeyondFunctionality}, thermal regulation \cite{Tsai2020PhysicalButterflies}, aerodynamic properties \cite{Pass2018BeyondFunctionality, Brasovs2023HaemolymphFlight}, and chemical \cite{Ehlers2023TheButterflies} and mechanical \cite{Pratt2017NeuralWings} signalling, providing — with effectively 2D fluid flow — an accessible case study for vascularised robotics.